Berry College: Facilities

 A new stadium, known as "Valhalla", has been built on Berry's campus.
-The facility is used by the college's football, track, and lacrosse programs.
+The facility is used by the institution's football, track, and lacrosse programs.

 The stadium was originally intended to be built near the Cage Center, but in 2012 a pair of bald eagles established their nest near the site.
 They returned and successfully raised chicks in 2013 and 2014.
 The school moved the stadium site to a new location well removed from the eagles, which have become a symbol of the school.
 Groundbreaking was held on October 17, 2014, and the stadium was completed for the 2015 football season.

 The Cage Center is Berry's 131,000-square-foot athletic facility that houses a performance gymnasium, a natatorium with observation seating, a fitness center, racquetball courts, an indoor track and classrooms.
 The Cage was named after Berry College alumnus and trustee Steven Cage, whose $10 million donation kicked off the project.